 A relic from the past, the SS Mildura Wreck is a haven for history aficionados.
 This cattle steamer met its fate in 1907, leading to the construction of the iconic Vlamingh Head Lighthouse.
 Today, its remnants can still be viewed from the shoreline.

-After a morning of exploring, swimming and snorkelling, spend the late afternoon cruising off the coast of Exmouth in this seasonal Wildlife Spotting Cruise.
-Watch out for whales, turtles, dolphins and more as you enjoy drinks and snacks in the sun.
+After a morning of exploring, swimming and snorkelling, spend the late afternoon cruising off the coast of Exmouth on a luxury sailing catamaran.

 Swim with Whale Sharks